kingjinho/notes_os/ch04.CPU_scheduling/README.md

 1. Recap
     ```
     Q: So what is a process lifecycle?
-    A: Process lifecycle is how process goes through stages from creation to termination.
+    A: Process lifecycle is steps process goes through from creation to termination.
        it consists of create, ready, running, blocking, and terminate status
    ```